dandr94/SoftUni-Python/README.md

 > Exam: Consists of 3 tasks on the taughed subjects.

 ### Python Web
-Python Web consists of 2 courses - Web Basics and Web Framework In Python Web Basics you learn about:
+Python Web consists of 2 courses - Web Basics and Web Framework.<br/>
+In Python Web Basics you learn about:
 | Topic | Additional Information |
 | ------ | ------ |